Bluice81/TiguBot/README.md

 How to create/edit configuration file: orders.json:

-1. Visit https://www.tigubot.com/ log in with the public address of your wallet and the apiKey that you previously purchased from the site.
+1. Visit https://www.tigubot.com/ and log in with the public address of your wallet and the apiKey that you previously purchased from the site.
-2. Go to the "Bot Settings" menu,
+2. Go to the "Bot Settings" menu:

 Through this page you can create your initial configuration and then copy it to the PC clipboard with the "Copy" link.
 Once copied you can paste it into the orders.json file (You will have to create this file inside the project folder the first time you use it.)